Scientists confirm Voyager 1 probe is in interstellar space

 Computer models had predicted a significant shift in the interstellar magnetic field's alignment.

-"The magnetic field is still something that puzzles us considerably," said physicist Gary Zank, with the University of Alabama in Huntsville.
+"The magnetic fields is still something that puzzles us considerably," said physicist Gary Zank, with the University of Alabama in Huntsville.

 Scientists now believe the interstellar magnetic field is somehow draped around and twisted by the heliosphere, the bubble of space under the sun's influence.